rcruz04/configure-ad/README.md

 </p>
   <h3>Create Organizational Unit “_EMPLOYEES”</h3>
 <p>
 Press the windows key, and type "Active Directory Users and Computers".
-After it opens select the domain, then right-click and slect "New", then "Orgainizational Unit".
+After it opens select the domain, then right-click and select "New", then "Organizational Unit".
 After4 name the Organizational Unit "_EMPLOYEES"</p>
 <br />

 <p>